 How many times have you published a post, only to find out you forgot to proofread and that many typos slipped through?
 What about when the links you included are broken, when you used the wrong keywords, or when you forgot to optimize the post title?
+That’s when you know that you need a blog post checklist.

-As you can see, there are many things one should check before hitting the “Publish” button, and most of us forget about them.
+There are many things one should check before hitting the “Publish” button, and most of us forget about them.
 That is why I decided to create “The Blog Post Checklist,” with a list of things you should check before publishing your post.
 You’ll find it useful especially for those long, linkbait type articles you publish once in a while (what I call “killer articles“).

 1. Did I read the post after writing it?